pjo256/LightningRRT/README.md

 LightningRRT
 ============

-Implementing a simulation of lightning using the RRT data structure, with JOGL as a renderer.
+Implementing a simulation of lightning using the RRT algorithm in Java, with JOGL as a renderer.
 I've appended links to some useful papers and other links.

 http://msl.cs.uiuc.edu/~lavalle/papers/Lav98c.pdf